 You may schedule a 30-minute appointment with an academic and career advisors.
 Advisors are trained, and have knowledge regarding all ten majors in the BBA, so if your assigned advisor is not available you can be confident to schedule an appointment with any of the BBA advisors.

 Pre-business students may also schedule an appointment with a pre-business academic advisor.

 If you have a quick yes/no question you may always send an email to your assigned advisor.

 The Actuarial Club offers advising nights every fall semester to help students plan their course sequencing and professional exams.
-In addition, students should use these documents to help them prepare their course and exam schedule.

 Actuaries are problem solvers with expertise in understanding and managing financial risk.
 They use historical information and models to help predict the future.
 Actuaries may specialize in life and health (risk of illness, disability or death), pensions (develop and analyze retirement programs) or property and casualty (personal property risks and risks associated with businesses).

 Find out more about common industries and essential skills needed to be an actuary on the BBA Actuarial Science website.

 There are several exams and credentials from the Casualty Actuarial Society and the Society of Actuaries that we prepare students to obtain during their undergraduate career.
 Students are encouraged to pass at least two actuarial exams before graduation in order to obtain an internship and/or job.